pism/pism/doc/sphinx/verification.rst

 Knowing the error decay rate may give a prediction of how fine a grid is necessary to achieve a desired smallness for the numerical error.

 Therefore one must "go down" a grid refinement "path" and measure numerical error for each grid [Roache]_.
 The refinement path is defined by a sequence of spatial grid cell sizes which decrease toward the refinement limit of zero size [MortonMayers]_.
-In PISM the timestep :math:`\Delta t` is determined adaptively by a stability criterion (see subsection `subsect:adapt`_).
-In PISM one specifies the number of grid points, thus the grid cell sizes because the overall dimensions of the computational box are normally fixed; see subsection `subsect:coords`_.
+In PISM the timestep :math:`\Delta t` is determined adaptively by a stability criterion (see subsection :ref:`sec-adapt`).
+In PISM one specifies the number of grid points, thus the grid cell sizes because the overall dimensions of the computational box are normally fixed; see subsection :ref:`sec-coords`.
 By "measuring the error for each grid" we mean computing a norm (or norms) of the difference between the numerical solution and the exact solution.

 For a grid refinement path example, in tests of the thermomechanically-coupled SIA model one refines in three dimensions, and these runs produced Figures 13, 14, and 15 of [BBL]_: